Teaching and assessment (2019-20): Semester 1, 1 x 6,000 word essay

 The aim of this module is to provide an introduction to the protection of human rights in international law.
-The module will focus in particular on the challenges facing the international legal system in securing respect for and effective implementation of normative human rights standards.
-Thus the module will explore why securing effective protection of human rights through the international legal system is so difficult.
-The various international mechanisms for the protection of human rights will be considered, with a particular emphasis on the political, social, cultural and economic constraints operating upon those systems.
-The various ideological, legal and structural difficulties identified will be further explored through the examination of particular human rights problems facing the contemporary world.
+The module will focus in particular on various conceptual, normative and practical challenges facing international human rights law.
+The various ideological, legal and structural difficulties identified will be explored through the examination of particular human rights problems facing the contemporary world.

 - A Critical Introduction to the Idea of Human Rights and International Human Rights Law

 - Human Rights in the International Legal System

 - Spotlight: Right to Life

 - Spotlight: Prohibition of Torture